adaptui/react/docs/core-principles.md

 ## Stylable

-Components are crafted in a way that are 100% stylable with any styling solutions available which makes them great for working as a foundation for any Design Systems.
+Components are crafted in a way that are 100% stylable with any styling solutions available which makes them a great foundation for any Design Systems.

 ## Extensible